 (Most paint stores sell small sample jars just for this purpose.)
 Test small patches in a couple of different places - near a window, in a dark corner, and right in the middle of the wall.
 Look to see how different they appear at different times of the day.
 This will help to determine the right one for the room.

 Prep the Walls

-This means baseboards, crown moulding, door and window casings, and any other types you may have such as char rail or wainscotting.
-Taping helps protect the trim so that you won't have to do any additional touch ups later.
+This means baseboards, crown molding, door and window casings, and any other types you may have such as chair rail or wainscotting.
+Taping helps protect the trim so that you won't have to do any additional touch-ups later.
 That said, don't be lulled into a false sense of security around the taped off areas.
 You still need to be careful around the trim so that paint doesn't seep under or go over the tape.

 Remove Items From the Room

 Any time you paint the walls of a room it's important to remove as many items as possible.
 It can be tempting to simply pull items away from the walls and put everything in the center of the room, but you may find yourself tripping over things throughout the process.
 If taking large pieces of furniture out is not an option you should, at the very least, remove all the accessories, and as many small pieces as you can.